ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 ``START_TOD`` CIME options using ``./xmlchange``.

 CIME will look for the following directory containing initial conditions: ``$DIN_LOC_IC/YYMMMM/YYYYMMDD``.
-From v1.1.0, the data need to be downloaded mannually if the intial conditions are not avavilable in ``$DIN_LOC_IC``.
+Starting with the v1.1.0 release, the MR Weather App workflow no longer auot-downloads datasets.
+The data must be present in the centralized location (for preconfigured platforms) or downloaded manually.

 ---------------------------------------------------------
 About the automatic stating of initial conditions by CIME